SleipnirGroup/Choreo/docs/choreolib/auto-factory.md

 ## AutoBindings

 The `AutoBindings` ([Java](/api/choreolib/java/choreo/auto/AutoFactory.AutoBindings.html)) class is used to bind event markers in trajectories made by the `AutoFactory` to commands.
-This is useful if you have simpler actions that you want to trigger at specific points in a trajectory without much thought.
+Commands added to `AutoBindings` exhibit the same behavior as those bound to `AutoTrajectory.atTime(String)`, except they are applied globally across all routines.
+This is useful if you have simpler actions that you want to trigger in any trajectory without much thought.

 ```java
 AutoBindings bindings = new AutoBindings();